Home Mission Activities Gallery Story Fauna Donors Contact

 Previous Next

-Ongoing scientific investigation assesses how best to manage and develop natural resources to promote ecological stability, to accommodate forest dwellers' rightful needs for equity and justice, to achieve sustainable development and address socio‑economic concerns, to do all that is required for the proper monitoring, evaluation, planning and inventory of natural ecosystems.
-All this is necessary to maintain the integrity of the few huge tracts of forest lands that remain so that these lands not follow the trends of past centuries but instead are kept safe.
-We believe that backup measures, such as the DNA, are nonetheless warranted to deliberately conserve many unsung species, especially those not studied due to a lack of interest, money, time, value, access, fascination, glamour, etc. What we do is crucial and time is of the essence.
+Ongoing scientific investigation assesses how best to manage and develop natural resources to promote ecological stability, to accommodate forest dwellers' rightful needs for equity and justice, to achieve sustainable development and address socio‑economic concerns, to do all that is required for the proper monitoring, evaluation, planning and inventory of natural ecosystems particularly with respect to climate change.
+All this is necessary to maintain the integrity of the few huge tracts of forest lands that remain so that these lands may not follow the trends of past centuries but instead are kept safe.

 What is beautiful is the whole of it!
+Please see the Slideshow.

 DNA Logo